Aarav7162/rssi_location_triangulation/README.md

 ## Servo Integration and Lego Turret

-- Currently represented as a placeholder in the Python tracker.
+- Currently sends data to Blynk from the Python tracker.
-- The `angle` calculated can be sent to a servo or Lego turret to rotate in real-time.
+- The `angle` calculated is sent to a servo and Lego turret attatched to anchor3.
 - Ultrasonic sensors can be added for precise distance measurement.
-- Future versions can include automatic aiming and visualization of tracked positions.
+- Also includes automatic aiming and visualization of tracked positions.

 ---

 ## Data Flow and Communication

-1. The tag emits a Wi-Fi or BLE signal.
+1. The tag emits a Wi-Fi signal.
-2. Each ESP node measures the RSSI from the tag.
+2. Each ESP node measures the RSSI from the tag ESP.
 3. ESP nodes send RSSI readings to Blynk Cloud via API.
 4. The Python tracker pulls RSSI values from Blynk, averages them, and compares them with calibration fingerprints.
 5. Estimated position and angle are printed and optionally used for servo/turret control.